NFL Games In The UK

 Everything about NFL on Regent Street is strictly American, all set against a quintessentially British background.
 The atmosphere is electric with interactive games, musical performances, cheerleader dances, and celebrity appearances taking place at various at times and areas along Regent Road.

-• NFL Lab: where ordinary folk squared off against NFL legends and current players
+• NFL Lab: Where ordinary folk squared off against NFL legends and current players

-• Dances from the cheerleading team of Jacksonville Jaguars
+• Dances from the NFL cheerleading teams

 • Stalls and shops selling a wide variety of NFL merchandise